meicale/Interception-Tools/README.md

 and notice how the composition order `x2y | y2z` vs `y2z | x2y` is relevant in
 this case.
-The first most probably doesn't produce the desired composition because one affects the other and the final behavior actually becomes `x2z` and `y2z`, which doesn't happen in the later case.
+The first most probably doesn't produce the desired composition because one affects the other and the final behavior actually becomes `x2z` and `y2z`, which doesn't happen in the later composition.

 **The `uinput` tool has another purpose besides emulation which is just to print a device's description in YAML format**. `uinput -p -d /dev/input/by-id/my-kbd`